Aldo Rossi’s Modena cemetery: an unfinished city of the soul

 The cone represents an open bridge to the spirit, to the divine.

-But the bad news is that this bridge is still to build.
+But the bad news is that this bridge is still to be built.

 Modena Cemetery drawing Aldo Rossi